CodeIntelligenceTesting/jazzer.js/docs/fuzz-settings.md

 ## Bug Detectors

-Bug detectors are one of the key features when fuzzing memory-safe languages.
+Bug detectors (sometimes also called sanitizers) are one of the key features when fuzzing memory-safe languages.
 In Jazzer.js, they can detect some of the most common vulnerabilities in JavaScript code.
 Built-in bug detectors are enabled by default, but can be disabled by adding the `--disable_bug_detectors=<pattern>` flag to the project configuration.
 To disable all built-in bug detectors, add `--disable_bug_detectors='.*'` to the project configuration.

 ### Command Injection